The Intelligence Illusion

 No hype; no bullshit

-At the end of the book, you will be fully equipped to keep up with Generative AI.
+At the end of the book, you will be fully equipped to keep up with developments in generative models.
 You will have formed your own idea of how effective it’s going to be for you, at your job, in your business.

 Buy the ebook for $35 USD